PE & Sport Premium

 - Pupil progress and outcomes have significantly improved.

-- There has been a significant increase in the number of high quality extra-curricular sports clubs provided to pupils.
+- There has been an increase in the number of high quality extra-curricular sports clubs provided to pupils.

-- There has been an increase in the number of inter and intra-school competitions.
+- There has been an increase participation in the number of inter and intra-school competitions.

 - Many of these clubs have led to sporting success through participation in inter-school competitions.